jamesgleeson/MigLayoutAssignment/README.md

 The GUI User Guide:

--Download ZIP " jamesgleeson/MigLayoutAssignment "
+- Download ZIP " jamesgleeson/MigLayoutAssignment "

--Extract MigLayoutAssignment Project folder.
+- Extract MigLayoutAssignment Project folder.

--Import the project into Eclipse.
+- Import the project into Eclipse.

--Run the project.
+- Run the project.

--A Blank Frame will open.
+- A Blank Frame will open.

--Double click on “Donkey Sanctuary Query DB” .
+- Double click on “Donkey Sanctuary Query DB”

--Enter in data as desired.
+- Enter in data as desired.